 Customer satisfaction is an ongoing endeavor; one service outage and your customer satisfaction rating can plummet.
 Failure to renew certificates before they expire or improper configurations (as with the Microsoft Azure outage) can be costly.
 Service failures with applications using HTTPS can result in a downtime of up to $1 million per hour for high volume services.
 In order to avoid unnecessary outages, make sure you are able to discover where all application certificates are being used.

-Build for new: use a catalog of recipes For “slow” IT applications, it’s typical to spend up to 4.5 hours to provision each certificate manually.
+For “slow” IT applications, it’s typical to spend up to 4.5 hours to provision each certificate manually.
 However, DevOps teams may need to deliver tens or even hundreds of certificates in a matter of seconds.
 It’s possible to create “recipes” – collections of automation driven through APIs – to orchestrate all of the steps needed to use keys and certificates.
 Catalogs of recipes that work across development and orchestration environments are critical to making the provisioning of keys and certificates fast and easy and preserve cross-cloud compatibility and mobility.

 Your DevOps teams should never have to choose between agility and security.
 By implementing controls and automation for keys and certificates you can keep DevOps moving at the speed of business without sacrificing security.